|Incidence in Minnesota:|

 Laryngeal cancer has decreased for men in Minnesota

-Laryngeal cancer has been decreasing in Minnesota males since 1988, likely due to significant declines in tobacco use among males over time.
-Incidence rates have remained stable among women.
-Currently, laryngeal cancer is about four times as common in males as in females, compared to eight times more common in males in 1988.
+Laryngeal cancer has been decreasing in Minnesota males since 1988.
+Decreases are likely due to significant declines in tobacco use among males over time.
+Incidence rates have decrerased among women since 1988 by about 1.0%.
+Currently, laryngeal cancer is about four times as common in males as in females.

-Incidence rates are highest among American Indians and African Americans, but rates are based on small numbers.
+Incidence rates are highest among American Indians and African Americans, but rates are based on small numbers that tend to vary greatly.
 Incidence rates of laryngeal cancer in Minnesota are about 20% lower than national rates, which have also been declining.
-From 2012 to 2014, approximately 150 new cases of laryngeal cancer in males and 35 new cases in females were diagnosed in Minnesota residents each year.
+From 2016 to 2018, approximately 144 new cases of laryngeal cancer in males and 36 new cases in females were diagnosed each year in Minnesota.

 Laryngeal cancer in Minnesota

-Incidence rates for females have been relatively stable since 1988 while the rate among males has been decreasing by 1.9% per year since 1988.
+Incidence rates for females have been decreasing about 1% per year since 1988 while the rate among males has been decreasing by 2.0% per year since 1988.
 Despite this decrease, the rate of laryngeal cancer remains higher among males than females.
-Most recently, the age-adjusted incidence rate of laryngeal cancer was 5.0 new cases per 100,000 males and 1.2 new cases per 100,000 females.
+Most recently, the age-adjusted incidence rate of laryngeal cancer was 3.9 new cases per 100,000 males and 0.8 new cases per 100,000 females.

 Laryngeal cancer in Minnesota, by age

 Laryngeal cancer is cancer that starts in the larynx (voice box).
-The larynx is not only responsible for speech but also protects the airway (trachea and lungs) from food and liquid that we swallow.
+The larynx is responsible for speech and protects the airway (trachea and lungs) from food and liquid that we swallow.

 What are risk factors for laryngeal cancer?